Disc Cutter Basics and How to Make Metal Washers

 Version 2 when no center positioning tool or doming punch is available:

-Decide where you want the smaller hole to be inside the large disc.
-In this case, make a mark 3/32" above the edge of the cut out circle.
-Measure 3/32" out from the hole ΒΌ" on either side of the upper Sharpie mark and mark.
+Measure 3/32" out from the hole 1/4" on either side of the upper Sharpie mark and mark.

-Place the sheet metal in the cutting base.
-Position the upper center mark on the edge of the opening for the chosen finished size of the disc.
-The 3/32" marks on either side of center will help with alignment of the hole.
-Secure the metal in place.
+Position the upper center mark on the edge of the opening for the chosen finished disc size.
+The 3/32" marks on either side of center will help align the hole.

 Use one or two firm hits with a brass mallet on the punch to cut the disc.
-Lift the assembly up and the punch will fall through the cutting hole.

 Pro Tip: If the centered holes or off-set holes, shown, of a pair do not quite match because the metal or the punch moved before everything was secured for cutting, here is an easy fix to make the difference between the two pieces less noticeable.
 Set the less centered washer on top of the more centered one, matching the outer edges of the circles.
 Mark the new cutting line with a metal scribe or an ultra fine point Sharpie marker.
 Use a flex shaft or a Dremel tool with a sanding drum attached to sand down to the marked line.